Girvies Davis and Richard Holman: Davis’s claim of partial innocence

-At Davis's clemency hearing, numerous relatives of his victims asked the Illinois Prisoner Review Board to recommend clemency.
+At Davis's clemency hearing, numerous relatives of his victims asked the Illinois Prisoner Review Board not to recommend clemency.
 Pam Cash, the widow of Frank Cash, who had given birth to her first child only 30 hours after her husband was murdered, said someone responsible for so many murders did not deserve any mercy.
 Jean Biebel Moore described finding her father's body while delivering groceries three days before Christmas.
 "I found him sitting in his wheelchair dead, with a bloody wound in his chest," she said.
 "For the past 16 years, I have tried to erase that image from my mind, but I have not succeeded."

 Davis's imprisonment and execution

 While on death row, Davis learned to read and became an ordained minister, serving as a spiritual adviser to other inmates.
-After numerous failed appeals and a failed clemency petition to Governor Jim Edgar, he was executed by lethal injection in 1995.
+After numerous failed appeals and a failed clemency petition to Governor Jim Edgar, he was executed by lethal injection on May 17, 1995.
 Davis declined a last meal and his last words were "I wish Godspeed to all."
 He was pronounced dead at 12:28 a.m.